-This term shall not be translated and shall not be used in case emergency call functionality is available on the train (e.g. GSM-R).
+This term shall not be translated and does not have to be used in case emergency call functionality is available on the train (e.g. GSM-R).

 3 Communication rules

 In order that safety related communication is correctly understood, whatever the communication mean is used, the following rules shall be used: